hung-phan/Rails-React-Flux-CSP/README.md

 ## Idea

-Instead of [facebook/flux](https://github.com/facebook/flux) implementation, can we make communication between actions and stores, or stores and components more verbose.
+Instead of [facebook/flux](https://github.com/facebook/flux) implementation, can we make communication between actions and stores, or stores and components more verbose?

 ### The actions